-This Plan amends the Parramatta City Centre Local Infrastructure Plan 2022 (the Predecessor Plan) that came into effect on 14 October 2022 on the date this plan commenced, being 30 June 2023.
+This plan amends the Parramatta City Centre Local Infrastructure Contributions Plan 2022 -Amendment No. 1 (the Predecessor Plan) that came into effect on 30 June 2023.
+This Plan, known as Parramatta City Centre Local Infrastructure Contributions Plan 2022 Amendment No. 2 came into effect on insert new date.

-This Plan does not affect any conditions of consent referring to the Predecessor Plan or any earlier Plans.
+This plan does not affect any conditions of consent referring to the Predecessor Plan or any earlier Plans.